 - FRC-sponsored events: Learning Community Events, Village Mentoring Program Events, Collaboratory, Teaching Squares, etc.

 - Events Focusing on the Promotion or Discussion of Basic Skills Programs, Courses, Instruction, etc.

 - Professional Development Office-sponsored workshops focusing on innovation in teaching.

-- TLC Workgroups and Meetings that Involve the Faculty Resource Coordinator.
+- TLC Workgroups and Meetings.

-- Individual Faculty Who Want to Use the FRC to Utilize Available Resources
+- Individual Faculty who want to use the FRC to utilize available resources